American History

 File Type: |

-Near the end of World War II, FDR proposed a "Second Bill of Rights" that would fundamentally transform the nature of rights.
-He believed that people should have rights to have certain things provided to them by the State!
-(A right to get something from the government is a "positive right."
-It means that others have a duty to provide something to you.)
 This signaled a 180 turn from the Constitutional view of rights as articulated in the Bill of Rights.
 According the founding principles, people have natural, inherent rights to life, liberty, and property, and the Bill of Rights was designed to protect people from the government encroaching upon these pre-existing, inherent rights.
 (A right to be protected from encroachment is a "negative right."
-It means that others have a duty to refrain from infringing on your life, liberty, or property.)
+It means that others have a duty to refrain from infringing on your life, liberty, or property.
+This idea was the foundation of our nation.)